-The XVideo extension is supported in X11R6.7.x and newer releases.
+The XVideo extension is supported in X11R6.7.x.
 An XvQueryPortAttributes function has been added as well as support for XvImages.
 XvImages are XImages in alternate color spaces such as YUV and can be passed to the server through shared memory segments.
 This allows clients to display YUV data with high quality hardware scaling and filtering.